ZeroCreator/DjangoProjects/README.txt

-Test site in Django and Python
+Test site "Horoscope" in Django and Python